Contrastive Learning Can Find An Optimal Basis For Approximately View-Invariant Functions

 It remains to determine how well learned approximations of the positive-pair kernel succeed at recovering the eigenfunction basis in practice.
 We explore this question on two synthetic testbed tasks for which the true kernel $\Kctr$ can be computed in closed form.

-\paragraph{Datasets.} Our first dataset is a simple ``overlapping regions'' toy problem, visualized in Figure \ref{fig:box_problem_population_eigenfunction_approximation}.
+\smallparagraph{Datasets.} Our first dataset is a simple ``overlapping regions'' toy problem, visualized in Figure \ref{fig:box_problem_population_eigenfunction_approximation}.
 We define $\cA$ to be a set of grid points, and $\cZ$ to be a set of rectangular regions over the grid (shaded).
 We set $p(Z)$ to be a uniform distribution over regions, and $p(A|Z=z)$ to choose one grid point contained in $z$ at random.

-We also consider a more natural distribution of data based on the MNIST dataset \citep{lecun2010mnist}, but with a carefully-chosen augmentation process so that computing $\Kctr$ is tractable.
+For a more natural distribution of data, our second dataset is derived from MNIST \citep{lecun2010mnist}, but with a carefully-chosen augmentation process so that computing $\Kctr$ is tractable.
 Specifically, we choose $p(Z)$ to uniformly select from a small subset $\cZ$ of MNIST digits, and define $p(A|Z=z)$ by first transforming $z$ using one of a finite set of possible rotations and translations, then sampling a subset of $k$ pixels with replacement from the transformed copy.
 The finite set of allowed transformations and the tractable probability mass function of the multinomial distribution together enable us to compute $\Kctr$ by summing over all possible $z \in \cZ$.
 (Samples from this distribution for different values of $k$ are shown in Figure \ref{fig:markov_chain}.)